jhaals/ansible-vault/README.md

 # ansible-vault lookup module
 This is a lookup module for generic secrets in [Vault](https://vaultproject.io/)(the HashiCorp project).

+The plugin is currently written for ansible 2.0 but a working version for ansible 1.9 exist under the 1.0.0 tag.

 ### Installation
 lookup plugins can be loaded from several different locations similar to $PATH, see [docs](http://docs.ansible.com/ansible/intro_configuration.html#lookup-plugins).